Chao-Xi/jxazurebook/docs/az104/12backup_dr.md

 6. Integration with Azure Services:
-   - Azure Backup integrates with Azure Virtual Machines, Azure SQL Database, Azure Files, and Azure Blob Storage for backing up and restoring data.
+   - **Azure Backup integrates with Azure Virtual Machines, Azure SQL Database, Azure Files, and Azure Blob Storage for backing up and restoring data**.

 7. Security and Compliance:
-   - Azure Backup encrypts data at rest and in transit to meet security and compliance requirements.
+   - **Azure Backup encrypts data at rest and in transit to meet security and compliance requirements**.
    - It supports role-based access control (RBAC) for managing access and permissions.

 8. Monitoring and Reporting:
-   - Azure Backup provides monitoring and reporting capabilities, including backup health monitoring, job status reports, and alerts for backup issues.
+   - Azure Backup provides monitoring and reporting capabilities, including **backup health monitoring, job status reports, and alerts for backup issues**.

-9. Cross-region and Cross-subscription Backup:
+9. **Cross-region and Cross-subscription Backup:**
-   - It allows the configuration of backup policies for cross-region and cross-subscription data protection, providing flexibility for data redundancy and disaster recovery.
+   - It allows the configuration of backup policies for cross-region and cross-subscription data protection, **providing flexibility for data redundancy and disaster recovery**.

 10. Cost Management:
-   - Azure Backup offers cost management features such as backup storage consumption monitoring and the ability to define data retention policies to optimize backup storage costs.
+   - Azure Backup offers cost management features such as **backup storage consumption monitoring** and **the ability to define data retention policies to optimize backup storage costs**.

 11. Azure Site Recovery:
    - While not a direct part of Azure Backup, Azure Site Recovery can be integrated with Azure Backup to provide disaster recovery as well as backup.